hevgyrt/ocean_wave_tracing/README.md

 # ocean_wave_tracing

-** NOTE: this module is currently under development, and therefore not all parts of the code will be working as expected.
+** NOTE: this module is currently under development, and therefore parts of the code may not be working as expected.

 A numerical solver of the wave ray equations for ocean waves.